esyede/alitphp/README.md

 ```

 Based on above code, knife will look for `mytemplate.knife.php` file in `UI` directory.
-`UI` is setted to `ui/` by default, so Knife will look for `ui/mytemplate.knife.php` on your alit installation directory.
+`UI` is setted to `ui/` by default, so Knife will look for `ui/mytemplate.knife.php` inside your alit installation directory.

 You can change this with `$app->set('UI','path/to/dir/');`
 before calling the `render()` function.